ctuning/ck-tbd-suite/README.md

 ## Next steps

+We plan to add a CK package for a smaller training set (to validate the functionality of this workflow), CK module to expose or calculate accuracy of a final model, and automate collection and processing of nvprof statistics.

-We are now preparing CK modules to perform exploration of above parameters and save results in a [ReQuEST format](http://cKnowledge.org/request) to visualize them via [live CK scoreboard](http://cKnowledge.org/repo).
+We also plan to prepare CK modules to perform exploration of above parameters and save results in a [ReQuEST format](http://cKnowledge.org/request) to visualize them via [live CK scoreboard](http://cKnowledge.org/repo).